 It’s easy to get started with the Bing Maps V8 control.
 In addition to having documentation on MSDN, we have also created a new interactive SDK for V8, which provides lots of useful interactive code samples to help you learn how to use V8.

 To use Bing Maps in your own application you will need a Bing Maps key.
-You can get one from the Bing Maps portal, or if you are an Azure user, through the Azure marketplace.
+You can get one from the Bing Maps portal.
 To find out more about licensing options and learn about Bing Maps control, please visit www.microsoft.com/maps.